oracle-livelabs/apex/nyc-genai-lab/2-schools-on-map/2-schools-on-map.md

 ## Task 2: Link Faceted Search to the Map Region

-In this task, we use Dynamic Action and custom PL/SQL code to fetch the Faceted Search region results and filter the Map region accordingly.
+In this task, we use a Dynamic Action and custom PL/SQL code to fetch the Faceted Search region results and filter the Map region accordingly.

-1. Navigate to **SQL Workshop > SQL Commands**.
+1. From your page designer, navigate to **SQL Workshop > SQL Commands**.

     ![Page designer](images/sql-commands.png ' ')